AbdulrazakZakieh/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 To avoid some of the attacks, I did the followings:

-1. tx.origin was never used
-2. Using Specific Compiler Pragma
+1. Using Specific Compiler Pragma
-3. Use Modifiers Only for Validation
+2. Use Modifiers Only for Validation
-4. Checks-Effects-Interactions (Avoiding state changes after external calls)
+3. Checks-Effects-Interactions (Avoiding state changes after external calls)
-5. Timestamp Dependence not used in critical places
+4. Timestamp Dependence not used in critical places
-6. Tx.Origin Authentication was never used
+5. Tx.Origin Authentication was never used